the-anna-project/annad/doc/concept/connection.md

 The process of looking up connections is triggered on demand and thus must be optimized for fast execution.

-When information is provided in the form of [input](input.md), and there does a connection path for the current input sequence exist, the information ID of the input sequence is fetched.
+When information is provided in the form of input, and there does a connection path for the current input sequence exist, the information ID of the input sequence is fetched.
 This information ID links to some meta data associated with this input sequence, which also contains CLG tree IDs.
 Using such CLG tree IDs it is possible to lookup the connection path of behaviors.
 Within each CLG's scope a lookup happens to fetch all the peers that needs to be known to forward signals to.

 ### data structure
 Designing a data structure is quite important.
 Smart systems need to store information efficiently.
-The wrong data structures will cause even more huge amounts of data or cause high latency for business logic tasks.
+The wrong data structures will cause huge amounts of data or cause high latency for business logic tasks.
 The following data structure design aims to be efficient and fast while meeting the requirements of Anna's business logic.
-We use key-value pairs to store data and describe relations between objects because of simplicity and speed.
+We use key-value pairs to store data and describe relations between objects where possible because of simplicity and speed.

 The notation of the described data structures reads as follows.
 Everything within angle brackets (`<>`) reads as variable.
 On the left is the key, on the